Goodness of fit by Neyman-Pearson testing: Introduction

+To enrich our study, we compare NPLM with traditional GoF methods on univariate data.
+This eliminates one of the main advantages in using machine learning models, namely their intrinsic ability to perform nonlinear dimensional reduction.
+The results are presented in Appendix~\ref{NPLMvs1d}.

-In Section~\ref{conc} we summarise our findings and draw conclusions on their implications on the merits of NPLM in the landscape of GoF methods.
-This is not straightforward, because the outcome of GoF comparative studies risks to depend strongly on the specific benchmark problems that are considered for the comparison.
-This risk is mitigated by employing the largest possible set of benchmarks, including those considered in previous NPLM studies~\cite{DAgnolo:2018cun,DAgnolo:2019vbw,dAgnolo:2021aun,Letizia:2022xbe,Grosso:2023ltd} and few new ones.
-While unavoidably partial and mostly only inspired by high energy physics problems, our benchmarks are selected to probe the sensitivity to qualitatively different types of anomalous data.
-For instance, anomalies that emerge as sharp features in weakly-populated regions of the reference distribution, as opposite to departures in the bulk of the distribution.
-As in previous works, we ensure that anomalous data of different types are comparable by monitoring their ``ideal'' $Z$-score, $Z_{\rm{id}}$. $Z_{\rm{id}}$ is defined as the sensitivity of a hypothesis test that is fully optimised to the specific anomaly under examination, exploiting its prior knowledge.
-We consider a ``good'' GoF method to be one that responds uniformly, i.e. with comparable $Z$-score, to anomalies of different type but with comparable $Z_{\rm{id}}$.
-Qualitatively, a more uniform response is observed for NPLM than with the other GoF methods considered in this paper.
+In Section~\ref{conc} we summarise our findings and discuss the qualities of NPLM within the landscape of GoF methods.
+This is not straightforward, because the outcome of GoF comparative studies may strongly depend on the specific benchmark problems that are considered for the comparison.
+This risk is mitigated by employing the largest possible set of benchmarks, including those considered in previous NPLM studies~\cite{DAgnolo:2018cun,DAgnolo:2019vbw,dAgnolo:2021aun,Letizia:2022xbe,Grosso:2023ltd} and a few new ones.
+While unavoidably partial and mostly inspired by high energy physics problems, our benchmarks are selected to probe the sensitivity to qualitatively different types of anomalous data.
+For instance, anomalies that emerge as sharp features in weakly-populated regions of the reference distribution, as opposed to departures in the bulk of the distribution.
+As in previous works, we ensure that anomalous data of different types are comparable by monitoring their ``ideal'' $Z$-score, $Z_{\rm{id}}$. $Z_{\rm{id}}$ is defined as the sensitivity of a hypothesis test that is fully optimised to the specific anomaly under examination.
+We define a ``good'' GoF method to be one that responds uniformly, i.e. with comparable $Z$-score, to anomalies of different type but with comparable $Z_{\rm{id}}$.
+Qualitatively, NPLM exhibits a more uniform response than the other GoF methods considered in this paper.
 The notion of ideal $Z$-score, and the list of benchmark problems employed for the comparison is reviewed in Appendix~\ref{app:data}.